core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Message Ordering {#ssec-seccons-ordering}

 Assuming the other endpoint is honest, Group OSCORE provides relative ordering of received messages.
 For a given Security Context, the received Partial IV allows the recipient endpoint to determine the order in which requests or notifications were sent by the other endpoint.

-In case the Partial IV is omitted in a notification, this indicates that the observation was the oldest, see {{Section 7.4.1 or RFC8613}}.
+In case the Partial IV is omitted in a notification, this indicates that the observation was the oldest, see {{Section 7.4.1 of RFC8613}}.
 For ordinary responses, the client only knows that a received response is not older than the corresponding request.

 ## Message Freshness {#ssec-seccons-freshness}